-The refugee family reunion process was inspected by the Independent Chief Inspector of Borders and Immigration in 2016.485 The inspection was overall critical of the restrictiveness of the family reunification procedure, and noted that the possibility to examine applications outside the Immigration Rules in 'exceptional circumstances' or where 'compassionate factors' arise is very rarely applied.
-This was witnessed in none of the 181 applications inspected at the visa sections of the Home Office in Jordan, Turkey and South Africa.486 A re-inspection of the handling of Refugee Family Reunion applications in Amman in 2018 concluded that not all of the previous recommendations had been resolved.487 Since this report the decision making on refugee family reunion applications has largely been moved to the UK although not entirely.
-A completed inspection was sent to the government on 7 January 2020 but has yet to be published.488
+The refugee family reunion process was inspected by the Independent Chief Inspector of Borders and Immigration in 2016.527 The inspection was overall critical of the restrictiveness of the family reunification procedure, and noted that the possibility to examine applications outside the Immigration Rules in 'exceptional circumstances' or where 'compassionate factors' arise is very rarely applied.
+This was witnessed in none of the 181 applications inspected at the visa sections of the Home Office in Jordan, Turkey and South Africa.528 A re-inspection of the handling of Refugee Family Reunion applications in Amman in 2018 concluded that not all of the previous recommendations had been resolved.529 Since this report the decision making on refugee family reunion applications has largely been moved to the UK although not entirely.
+It further inspected the system, including progress against previous recommendations, the report of which was finally published by the Home Office in September 2020530, along with its response531.
+The Inspector had invited the government to explain and justify its position on the eligibility criteria in the light of the Private Members Bills and activities of the Families Together coalition.532

-The Home Office also revised its policy and guidance; it was reissued in 2016 although the policy remained the same.489 Better explanation was given about the circumstances in which extended family members could be admitted but no changes to the criteria were made.
+The Home Office also revised its policy and guidance; it was reissued in 2016 although the policy remained the same.533 Better explanation was given about the circumstances in which extended family members could be admitted but no changes to the criteria were made.
+It was further revised in December 2020 to reflect the end of the transition period for the UK to leave the EU.